 No, my fingers weren't tired, but after listing Stella Dallas, The Miracle Woman, Baby Face, Golden Boy, Meet John Doe and Executive Suite, to rattle off less than half the December 5-6 schedule, I had a hard time believing TCM hadn't spent all of Stanwyck's best titles on opening night.

-But wait, there was still Remember the Night, The Lady Eve, Ball of Fire, Double Indemnity, Sorry, Wrong Number, Forty Guns and a bunch of Westerns I haven't seen, Night Nurse and a bunch of pre-codes that I've watched over and over.
+But there was still Remember the Night, The Lady Eve, Ball of Fire, Double Indemnity, Sorry, Wrong Number, Forty Guns and a bunch of Westerns I haven't seen, Night Nurse and a bunch of pre-Codes that I've watched over and over.

 I can't really speak to the Westerns.
 For me they make up the most interesting part of TCM's December schedule as personally undiscovered territory.
 But I expect to find more of the Barbara Stanwyck I know from all of those other films tucked inside those Westerns.

-I know Baby Face gets a lot of play, but I think it's Stanwyck's key title.
-I don't feel like Stella Dallas or Double Indemnity's Phyllis Dietrichson is visiting when I watch other Stanwyck movies, but Lily Powers of Baby Face seems to break through in most Stanwyck portrayals as I watch them.
-That includes Stella Dallas and Double Indemnity where, respectively, Lily's social aspirations and manipulative powers are on display in ways that trigger my memory.
+I know Baby Face gets a lot of play, but I think it's Stanwyck's truest performance and consider it her key role.
+I never see as much of the Stella Dallas character or Double Indemnity's Phyllis Dietrichson in Stanwyck outside of those movies, but Lily Powers of Baby Face emerges in some degree from most of Stanwyck's portrayals as I watch them.
+The other performances may require more skilled acting, but Stanwyck seems to reveal herself most as Lily Powers.
+Lily even seems to break through in her performances in Stella Dallas and Double Indemnity where, respectively, Lily's social aspirations and manipulative powers are on display in ways that trigger memories of Baby Face.

 Years faded away when I read that 1955 Stanwyck quote excerpted at the top of this page: "We were alert, precocious and savage," she had said.
 How could I not think Lily Powers, one of the most savage screen characters of them all?
 Pretty alert and precocious too!